dirtslayer/dirtslayer.github.io/_posts/2017-01-23-disable-pulse.md

 I use pulsaudio when I am not using applications that dont support it well.
 So most things for everyday stuff.
 But when I am using midi sound system or certain sound applications (fmit) I like an alsa setup, which means [disabling pulseaudio][running pulse].

 I create a separate user for that, this way configs do not have to be swapped, we just logout and login as a different user.

-Its actually very easy and got the information from Arch linux documentation - [disabling pulseaudio][running pulse].
+Use systemctl as the new user that you want to disable pulse with.
+Arch linux documentation - [disabling pulseaudio][running pulse].
+'''
+$ systemctl --user mask pulseaudio.socket
+'''

 fmit is a free musical instrument tuner that does not support pulse, but works great with alsa.

 Now to use fmit we just need to set our alsa device, which is easy if you know how to find the incantation of arecord -l.

-'''bash
+'''
 [darrell@archdd ~]$ arecord -l
 **** List of CAPTURE Hardware Devices **** card 0: PCH [HDA Intel PCH], device 0: ALC892 Analog [ALC892 Analog]